Last Updated: February 4, 2020

 The tarts taste sour upon biting into them, but do not get your hopes down so soon.
 Consecutive chews of this savoury treat reveal a buttery texture balanced with flaky pastry and slightly fibrous fruit.
 I would say that it was a good blend of both flavour and texture.

 While it is extremely hard to resist the fattening pineapple tarts, why not opt for a healthier version by Cedele?
-Handmade using unrefined sugar, Cedele Handmade Pineapple Tarts (S$22/tub) are trans-fat free.
+These handmade Cedele Handmade Pineapple Tarts (S$22/tub) are trans-fat free.

 Cedele Bakery Cafe: 252 North Bridge Road, Raffles City Shopping Centre, #B1-02A, Singapore 179103 | Tel: +65 6334 4828 | Opening Hours: 8am – 9.30pm (Mon – Thu), 8am – 10pm (Fri), 9am – 10pm (Sat & Public Holiday), 9am – 9.30pm (Sun) | Other Outlets | Website